 Note: If you just select a cell and insert a symbol, it’s automatically added to the end of that cell’s value (here, 70€).
 Since you are inserting a currency symbol, double-click the cell to position the cursor before a number.

 - In the Symbol window, choose Currency Symbols from the Subset drop-down list, select the Euro symbol (€), and click Insert, then Cancel.

 The result is a euro symbol in cell C2, before the number.
 As you can see, when you insert a euro sign, Excel automatically recognizes the currency, and formats the cell as currency.

 - Now you can use the format painter to add a euro sign to the rest of the values in Column C.

 To store the symbol as a character in the cell rather than a displayed format, change the cell format to text before Step 1 above.

 Insert Euro in Google Sheets

-In Google Sheets, you can also insert a euro sign into cells by formatting cells as currencies.
+In Google Sheets, you can also insert a euro sign into cells by formatting cells as currency.

-1. Select a range with numbers (here, C2:C8), click on the More formats icon (123) in the toolbar, select More Formats and click on More currencies.
+- Select the range of amounts (here, C2:C8), click on the More formats icon (123) in the toolbar, select More Formats and click on More currencies.